640 South State StreetDover, Delaware 19901

 The TORCH panel requires a blood sample.
 You may have your finger pricked by a needle and a few drops of blood squeezed out for the sample.
 Or you may need to have a tube or vial of blood filled from a needle put into a vein in your arm.

 Nothing is likely to affect the results of this test.
-Your doctor will tell you if any of your medications may affect the test and if you should avoid them before having the test.
+Your healthcare provider will tell you if any of your medicines may affect the test and if you should avoid them before having the test.

 You probably don't need to do anything special to prepare for the test.
-Your doctor will tell you if you need to avoid medications, eating, or drinking the day of the test.
-Be sure to tell your doctor about any over-the-counter or prescription medications, herbs, vitamins, or supplements you are taking.
+Your healthcare provider will tell you if you need to avoid medicines, eating, or drinking the day of the test.
+Be sure to tell your provider about any over-the-counter or prescription medicines, herbs, vitamins, or supplements you are taking.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.